 The Board has also established limited risk management programs for healthcare insurance.
-In the past, healthcare insurance was covered by a third party carrier.
-Effective January 1, 1998, the Board, with Aetna U.S. Healthcare, established a new arrangement of providing coverage for future medical claims.
-Effective July 1, 2005, employees contribute 15% towards this coverage.
+The Board, with Aetna U.S. Healthcare, has an arrangement for providing coverage for future medical claims and employees contribute 15% towards this coverage.
 Deposits are made by the Board into a bank account used only for payments resulting from health insurance claims.

 Liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
-At June 30, 2010, liabilities include an amount for claims that have been incurred but not reported (IBNR).
+At June 30, 2011, liabilities include an amount for claims that have been incurred but not reported (IBNR).
 Claim liabilities are calculated by an actuary based on the effects of inflation, recent claim settlement trends including frequency and amount of payouts and other economic and social factors.
 The estimate of the claims liability also includes amounts for non-incremental claim adjustment expenses related to specific claims and other claim adjustment expenses regardless of whether allocated to specific claims.
 Estimated recoveries, for example, from salvage or subrogation are another component of the claims liability estimate.
-The liability for claims and judgments is reported in the General Fund.
-Changes in the balances of claims liabilities are as follows: